 Best restaurants in Helsinki

-• Olo: Olo is one of Helsinki’s Michelin-starred restaurants, offering a delightful Nordic tasting menu with an emphasis on seasonal and local ingredients.
+- Olo: Olo is one of Helsinki’s Michelin-starred restaurants, offering a Nordic-tasting menu with an emphasis on seasonal and local ingredients.
 It’s a must-visit for food enthusiasts.

-• Ravintola Nokka: Located by the sea, Nokka focuses on serving modern Finnish dishes with a farm-to-table philosophy.
-The restaurant is known for its commitment to using fresh, local ingredients.
+- Ravintola Nokka: Located by the sea, Nokka focuses on serving modern Finnish dishes using fresh, local ingredients.

-• Grön: Grön is a Michelin-starred restaurant that specializes in creative and contemporary Nordic cuisine.
-Their menu emphasizes vegetables and local ingredients.
+- Grön: Grön is a Michelin-starred restaurant that specialises in creative and contemporary Nordic cuisine.

 You can check the location of these restaurants on this map.